Yashvesh20/Decision_making/README.md

  + Odd-Even check
  + Vowel Check
  + Finding the largest number from three given numbers by the user
- + Making a Calculator using Switch Case
+ + Making car showroom using switch case
- + Made a basic banking system using Switch Case

 # Algorihtms:
 Program 1: